What is Mindfulness?

 Mindfulness basically means being present, maintaining a moment-by-moment awareness of your thoughts, feelings, bodily sensations, and surrounding environment.
 It implies acceptance of your stream of thoughts and feelings without judging them.
 Nothing is right or wrong, you simply become an observer.

-It is a common practice among the Buddhist monks and is said to teach knowledge of self.
+It is a common practice among the Buddhist monks and it is said to teach knowledge of self.
 It is believed to be a way to reach enlightenment, freeing one’s self of strife and suffering.
 Mindfulness helps to cleanse the mind, body and soul, through various techniques such as concentration on breathing patterns.

 Although, the roots of mindfulness are found in Buddhism, the secular practice of mindfulness has entered the mainstream in part through the Mindfulness-Based Stress Reduction (MBSR) program.
 Created in 1979 by professor Jon Kabat-Zinn, MBSR is utilized in assisting people who suffer from stress, anxiety, pain, and illness.
 This program has been introduced for balancing out the mind and body, helping you to release all worries of the day and creating a relaxing environment in the process.
 MBSR teaches you to focus the energy within you and send it to those areas of the body which are causing the problems.
 Once you’re in a peaceful state of awareness, you are encouraged to perform various yoga and mindfulness exercises.